dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 6. If you chose **Yes** for **Authenticate with Company Portal instead of Apple Setup Assistant**, you can use a Volume Purchase Program (VPP) token to automatically install the Company Portal on the device.
 In this case, the user doesn't have to supply an Apple ID.
 To install the Company Portal with a VPP token, choose a token under **Install Company Portal with VPP**.
 Don't configure a policy to require the app for users, Intune will automatically install the Company Portal on devices with this enrollment profile applied.
 Make sure that the token doesn't expire and that you have enough device licenses for the Company Portal app.
 If the token expires or runs out of licenses, Intune installs the App Store Company Portal instead and prompts for an Apple ID.

+    > [!NOTE]
+    > When Authenticate with Company Portal instead of Apple Setup Assistant is set to Yes, make sure the device enrollment process is performed within the first 24 hours of the company portal being downloaded to the DEP device, otherwise enrollment might fail and a factory reset will be needed to enroll the device.

     ![Screenshot of install company portal with VPP.](./media/device-enrollment-program-enroll-ios/install-cp-with-vpp.png)

 7. If you chose **No** for **Authenticate with Company Portal instead of Apple Setup Assistant**, but you also want to use conditional access or deploy company apps on the devices, you must install the Company Portal on the devices.
 To do so, choose **Yes** for **Install Company Portal**.
 If you would like users to receive the Company Portal without having to authenticate into the app store, choose to **Install Company Portal with VPP** and select a VPP token.
 Make sure that the token doesn't expire and that you have enough device licenses for the Company Portal app to deploy correctly.